mp-se/gravitymon/docs/_sources/configuration.rst.txt

 * **Wifi portal timeout:**

-If the wifi portal is triggered (can be triggerd by reset) then this is the amount of time allowed before it exists again.
+If the wifi portal is triggered (can be triggered by reset) then this is the amount of time allowed before it exists again.

 * **Skip Interval (...):**

-These options allow the user to have variable push intervals for the diffrent endpoints.
+These options allow the user to have variable push intervals for the different endpoints.
 0 means that every wakeup will send data to that endpoint.
 If you enter another number then that defines how many sleep cycles will be skipped.

 If the sleep interval is 300s and MQTT is set to 0 and HTTP1 is set to 2 then MQTT will be sent every 300s while HTTP1 would be sent 900s.
 This is great if you want to send data to a local mqtt server often but brewfather will only accept data every 15 min.